wd-David/react-svelte5/README.md

 Our small team took a cautious approach.
 First, we added a Svelte component to our React app.
 Then we rebuilt an entire page.
 Finally, we set up a SvelteKit app that could use our existing React components.
 Each step worked better than expected and delivered real improvements.

-Hi, I'm David 👋, an engineering lead at [dipp](https://www.withdipp.com/en-us/), where we help brands automate digital content creation.
+Hi, I'm David 👋, a product manager (ex-engineering lead) at [dipp](https://www.withdipp.com/en-us/), where we help brands automate digital content creation.
 Our platform simplifies design tasks and fosters team collaboration – a mission directly impacted by the performance and maintainability of our tools.

 In this guide, I'll share the practical lessons from our journey: how we integrated React and Svelte 5, the challenges we encountered, and the benefits that justified the effort.
 If your team is facing similar hurdles with a complex React application, this provides a roadmap for migrating incrementally without disrupting your product or overwhelming your team.

 Skip to [part two](#part-2-migrate) for the technical details.

 ## Table of Contents